 Walk down St James's Street, SW1.
-Not only is there St James's Palace at the bottom and various gentlemen's clubs on either side (look for a handsome 18th-century building with no or extremely discreet markings by the door and/or well tailored men stumbling out in the afternoon or languidly reading newspapers in drawing rooms inside; there are more of them along Pall Mall to the left at the bottom of the street.
+Not only is there St James's Palace at the bottom, but various gentlemen's clubs adorn either side - look for a handsome 18th-century building with no or extremely discreet markings by the door and/or well-tailored men stumbling out in the afternoon or languidly reading newspapers in drawing rooms inside; there are more of them along Pall Mall to the left at the bottom of the street.
 The newest addition to these is 67 Pall Mall, a club devoted entirely to wine lovers, which opens in 2015.
-Brooks's at the top on the right as you walk down St James's Street is the club favoured by the late Harry Waugh's and Michael Broadbent's club.
+Brooks's at the top on the right as you walk down St James's Street is the club favoured by the late Harry Waugh and by Michael Broadbent.
 Boodles is an even prettier, white building almost opposite.
 At number 61 on the right is Justerini & Brooks, the energetic fine-wine merchant that can offer some hand-picked treasures.
 Buyer, now managing director, Hew Blair works far harder than he need, thank goodness.

 If you are that way inclined, you might enjoy immersion in the City of London, basically London's financial district.
 More and more banks and other financial institutions are moving east to the modern wastes of Canary Wharf but you can still get the flavour of this very particular part of London by blinking your way up into the daylight from Bank tube station and watching People at Work, generally dashing about and looking harassed - a highly satisfactory sight when on holiday, I find.
 Hardly anyone actually lives in this area (it's deserted at weekends) but you can get the historical picture by visiting the Museum of London near the modern Barbican (an exceptional, for the City, housing and cultural development) and, if you're fit, climb the Monument for a better view.

-Most wine merchants have been driven out of the City by the high rents but Uncorked at 15 Exchange Arcade, Broadgate, London EC2, is an exception.
-This is a tiny operation that specialises in supplying City wine lovers with so you should find something of interest here.
+Most wine merchants have been driven out of the City by the high rents but Uncorked (pictured above) at 15 Exchange Arcade, Broadgate, London EC2, is an exception.
+This is a tiny operation that specialises in supplying City wine lovers so you should find something of interest here.
 A newer addition is the New Street Wine Shop near Liverpool Street (see below), which has the increasingly common Enomatic wine dispensing machines.

-While you're in this part of London, cross the Thames at Southwark Bridge, noticing Vintners' Hall on your right where so much wine was once offloaded from the river, and which still houses the offices of the Vintners' Company.
+While you're in this part of London, cross the Thames at Southwark Bridge, noticing Vintners' Hall on your right, where so much wine was once offloaded from the river, and which still houses the offices of the Vintners' Company.
 Once over the Thames, turn left and walk along the south bank of the river by the Financial Times HQ to Vinopolis, London's rather diluted wine-based tourist attraction - but hurry, because this well-known venue is closing its doors at the end of 2015.
-Nearby there is also Neal's Yard Dairy, Brindisa's tapas bar and the rest of Borough Market as well as a retail branch of Laithwaite's, Britain's biggest mail order wine retailer now expanding internationally, inside Vinopolis.
+Nearby there is also Neal's Yard Dairy, Brindisa's tapas bar and the rest of the vibrant Borough food market as well as a retail branch of Laithwaite's, Britain's biggest mail order wine retailer now expanding internationally, inside Vinopolis.

-Bottle Apostle in Victoria Park and in Crouch End - offers sampling via Enomatic machines.
+Bottle Apostle in Victoria Park, Crouch End and Clapham - offers sampling via Enomatic machines.

-Borough Wines, which only started in 2002, already has four wine shops and two restaurants (Borough Market, Hackney, Dalston and Stoke Newington) and is still expanding!
+Borough Wines, which started only in 2002, already has six venues (Borough Market, Hackney, Dalston, Clerkenwell, Kensal Rise and Stoke Newington) and is still expanding!
 Strong on off-piste wines from France, Italy, Spain and Portugal, Borough Wines is well known for offering its customers wine straight from the barrel, sfuso style.

 City Beverage Company, Old Street - a little pricey [a description vigorously contested by Stuart Edwards of CBC - TC] but decent selection and, again, good beer selection.

-D Vine Cellars (pictured above left), 74 Landor Rd, North Clapham, always have 16 wines on Enomatic machines for tasting, along with charcuterie and cheese to nibble on whilst assessing the relative merits of their ‘niche, ethical and artisan’ wine selection.
+D Vine Cellars, 74 Landor Rd, North Clapham, always have 16 wines on Enomatic machines for tasting, along with charcuterie and cheese to nibble on while assessing the relative merits of their ‘niche, ethical and artisan’ wine selection.

-Dynamic Vines, 'to capitalise on the increasing popularity of Maltby Street (and the surrounding area), this importer of (predominantly) biodynamic wines now opens on Saturdays to sell directly to the public.'
+Dynamic Vines, 'to capitalise on the increasing popularity of Maltby Street (and the surrounding area), this importer of (predominantly) biodynamic wines now opens on Saturdays to sell directly to the public'.
+(Dave Stenton)

-The Good Wine Shop has two shops in Kew, Chiswick and most recently Esher (not really in London), selling wines from small producers.
+The Good Wine Shop has three shops in Kew, Chiswick and most recently Esher (not really in London), selling wines from small producers.

 Haynes Hanson & Clark in Elystan Street, just off Chelsea Green, SW3.
 Master of Wine Anthony Hanson is buying consultant.
 Burgundy a speciality.

-Hedonism, 3-7 Davies Street, London W1, is by far the most luxurious, central London wine store.
+Hedonism, 3-7 Davies Street, London W1, is by far the most luxurious central London wine store.
 Owned by a Russian tax exile, it is an extraordinary treasure trove of bottles of interest to anyone seriously interested in wine with, for instance, Yquems and Sine Qua Nons coming out of its ears.
 Prices are not as sky-high as one might expect and there are usually some tip-top wines on taste by the glass.
 Many a wine lover could spend hours in here.

 Highbury Vintners, Highbury - fantastic selection of wine but also a wide range of microbrewery beers.